IVL C.24

 IVL C.24 was the first aircraft to be designed in Finland and built in an industrial environment.
 The aircraft was manufactured by IVL, but only in one example.

 The designer of the aircraft was engineer Kurt Berger.
 The aircraft made its maiden flight on April 16, 1924, piloted by Georg Jäderholm.

 The aircraft was a one seated, high-wing monoplane.
-It was designed as a fighter, but its engine was under-powered, the speed moderate and flight characteristics poor.
+It was designed as a fighter, but its Siemens-Halske Sh.
+III engine was under-powered, the speed moderate and flight characteristics poor.
 The visibility from the pilot's seat was also very poor.
 The aircraft was in Finnish Air Force use for a short time.

+The aircraft is currently stored in the Finish Air Force Museum, in a restored condition, although possibly eqquiped with the wrong wing.